open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 refinements for the 0.4 API specification.
 These will be the `DeltaObserver` and `CumulativeObserver` instruments described above plus a synchronous timing instrument named `TimingMeasure`.

+If the above open question is decided in favor of treating the foundational instruments as abstract, instrument names like _NonAbsoluteMeasure_ and _NonAbsoluteCounter_ will need to be standardized.